Marauder Cluster Arrow Demon Hunter BiS Gear, Gems, and Paragon Points

 To help you with farming the gear you need for your builds, we have two very useful guides that you can access by clicking the links below: a Salvage Guide to help you quickly check whether or not you can safely salvage a piece of gear and a Legendary Farming Guide to help you efficiently farm legendaries and set items.

-In the Offense section, max out Cooldown Reduction (priority in order to hit the CDR breakpoint for permanent Vengeance), Crit Damage, Crit Chance, and Attack Speed in that order.
+In the Offense section, max out Crit Damage, Crit Chance, Cooldown Reduction and Attack Speed in that order.
 In Defense, prioritize All Resistance, then Life %, then Armor, and finish off with Life Regeneration.
-In Utility, build up Resource Cost Reduction (for the expensive Cluster Arrow), then Area Damage and Life on Hit, and finish off with Gold Find.
+In Utility, build up Area Damage and Resource Cost Reduction first, then finish off with Life per Hit and Globe Radius.

 Bane of the Trapped is a potent source of additional damage, as it is its own multiplier in your total damage calculation.
 The gem will be procced by Polar Station chills and Spider Companion slows, as well as your AI companion, usually armed with Thunderfury, Blessed Blade of the Windseeker.